THD-autonomous-system/ros-2023-thd/README.md

 ### 1. Install git

-You should install the git program in your Ubuntu OS.
+You should install the GIT in your Ubuntu OS.

 Open the terminal (**Ctrl+Alt+T**) and enter the following commands in sequence: